oLuqueJs/oLuqueJs/README.md

 I'm **Otávio Perez Luque**, a passionate **Backend Developer** and **DevOps Engineer**.

-Currently, I'm focusing on improving my skills and learning new technologies.
-I'm diving into the frontend world and exploring system-level tooling.
+Currently, I'm focusing on improving my skills and learning new technologies and exploring system-level tooling.

 ---